 Symptoms of Golfer’s Elbow

-The symptoms of golfer’s elbow may include pain in the inner part of the elbow when you lift the wrist or hand, pains that occur when you twist your forearm or during fist making.
-The affected area may swell up or becomes painful when touched.
-If the problem persists for a long time, additional symptoms may include stiffness in the elbow or weakness of the hands or wrists.
+The symptoms of golfer’s elbow may include pain in the inner part of the elbow when you lift the wrist or hand, pains that occur when you twist your forearm or during making a fist movement.
+The affected area may swell up or become painful when touched.
+If the problem persists, additional symptoms may include stiffness in the elbow or weakness of the hands or wrists.

-The pains that occur from golfer’s elbow may appear suddenly or gradually.
-Pain can worsen when:
+The pains that occur from golfer’s elbow may appear suddenly or gradually, however the pain can worsen when:

 - Swing a golf club or racket

 - Squeeze or pitch a ball